Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/conceptual/call-microsoft-graph-api.md

 }
 ```

-In this case, the user is not a manager or team lead and has no one reporting to him.
+In this case, the user is not a manager or team lead and has no direct reports.

 Similarly, you can follow a relationship to navigate to related resources provisioned from another service.
-For example, the `User => Messages` relationship
-enables graph traversal from an Azure Active Directory node to an Exchange Online node.
+For example, the `User => Messages` relationship enables graph traversal from an Azure AD node to an Exchange Online node.
 The below example show how to do this in a REST API call:

 ```no-highlight